article banner

 import kotlinx.coroutines.* class MyNonPropagatingException : CancellationException() suspend fun main(): Unit = coroutineScope { launch { // 1 launch { // 2 delay(2000) println("Will not be printed") } delay(1000) throw MyNonPropagatingException() // 3 } launch { // 4 delay(2000) println("Will be printed") } } // (2 sec) // Will be printed

 In the above snippet, we start two coroutines with builders at 1 and 4.
 After 1 second, we throw a MyNonPropagatingException exception at 3, which is a subtype of CancellationException.
 This exception is caught by launch (started at 1).
 This builder cancels itself, then it also cancels its children, namely the builder defined at 2.
-But the exception is not propagated to the parent (because it is of type CancellationException), so coroutineScope and its children (the coroutine started at 4) are not affected.
-That is why the coroutine started at 4 prints "Will be printed" after 2 seconds.
+However, the exception is not propagated to the parent (because it is of type CancellationException), so coroutineScope and its children (the coroutine started at 4) are not affected.
+This is why the coroutine that starts at 4 prints "Will be printed" after 2 seconds.

-In some projects, I can observe a pattern of defining exceptions that extend CancellationException.
-That is a dangerous practice because it might lead to unexpected results.
-Consider that someone made the following code:
+In some projects, I see a pattern of defining exceptions that extend CancellationException.
+This is a dangerous practice because it might lead to unexpected results.
+Consider the following code:

 import kotlinx.coroutines.* import kotlin.coroutines.cancellation.CancellationException // Poor practice, do not do this class UserNotFoundException : CancellationException() suspend fun main() { try { updateUserData() } catch (e: UserNotFoundException) { println("User not found") } } suspend fun updateUserData() { updateUser() updateTweets() } suspend fun updateTweets() { delay(1000) println("Updating...") } suspend fun updateUser() { throw UserNotFoundException() } // User not found

 This code works, but well... accidentally.
-It works only because between throwing an exception and catching it, there are no coroutines.
+It works only because there are no coroutines between throwing an exception and catching it.
 Adding launch in between might change the result significantly.

 import kotlinx.coroutines.* import kotlin.coroutines.cancellation.CancellationException // Poor practice, do not do this class UserNotFoundException : CancellationException() suspend fun main() { try { updateUserData() } catch (e: UserNotFoundException) { println("User not found") } } suspend fun updateUserData() = coroutineScope { launch { updateUser() } launch { updateTweets() } } suspend fun updateTweets() { delay(1000) println("Updating...") } suspend fun updateUser() { throw UserNotFoundException() } // (1 sec) // Updating...